 Tell the World All About It

 Did you make friends in jail?
-Trying to throw a shout out to a friend from jail?
-Throw a shout out to them here.
+Trying to send a message to a friend from jail?
+Send a message to them here.